woocommerce/qit-documentation/docs/custom-tests/04-running-other-plugins-tests.md

-# Running Tests from Other Plugins
+# Running tests from other plugins

 :::info
-The Custom Tests feature is available as early-access.
+The custom tests feature is available as early-access.
 :::

 ## Introduction